Virtual exchange: Models

-There are several different 'models' of telecollaboration which have been extensively described in the literature.
+There are several different 'models' of Virtual Exchange / telecollaboration which have been extensively described in the literature.
 The first models to be developed were based on the partnering of foreign language students with "native speakers" of the target language, usually by organizing exchanges between two classes of foreign language students studying one another's languages.
-The most well established models are the eTandem and the Cultura, and eTwinning models.
+The most well established models are the lingua franca virtual exchange, dual language virtual exchange / eTandem, the Cultura, and eTwinning models.